justraven/SPEED-CONTROL-PID/README.md

 # MOTOR DC SPEED CONTROL

-control velocity of a DC motor using PID control.
+Implementing PID control to regulate the speed of a DC motor.

 ## File Structure
 ```